mr-sarsarabi/NeonLightBackgroundLayout/README.md

 8. There are 5 padding attributes that give your specified space around all of the body shapes.
 If you use the main `neon_padding` attribute the other 4 will get ignored.
 9. Note that these 4 padding attributes are separate from the original view's padding attributes.
 These padding attrs start with `neon_`.
 Like `neon_rightPadding`

-I will try to add the java methods soon.

 ##### Other Possible Outputs